rohitverma007/30minuteprojects/README.md

 - Shows lists of projects
 - homepage for 30minuteprojects
 - lets see how this goes

   Status Update/Notes:
--Basically Finished
+  - Basically Finished
--Used bootstrap for layout
+  - Used bootstrap for layout
--Used some online code for list/grid view
+  - Used some online code for list/grid view

-Status: Completed
+  **Status: Completed**

 Project 2: